DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

 Chen describes stable suspensions which combine 45-70% edible oil with 1-10% water, 10-40% edible solid powder, 1-5% of a surfactant, and 1-5% of a stabilizer, among other components, to provide stable multiphase suspension systems.
-Given the combination of aqueous and oily phases with surfactants, and the overlap of concentrations claimed with that of the Chen reference, the examiner considers this equivalent to the emulsions and concentration of emulsion components recited by present claims 1 and 7, which Chen combines into an edible composition addressing the “food” limitations of Claim 14.
+Given the combination of aqueous and oily phases with surfactants, the overlap of concentrations claimed with that of the Chen reference, and the fact that Chen describes nearly identical steps of separately combining aqueous phase components on one hand and oily phase components on the other with heating which are then combined to provide the “multiphase suspension systems” containing each of the actives, oils, waxes, and aqueous phase components with “oleogelators” the art describes as surfactants, the examiner considers this equivalent to the emulsions and concentration of emulsion components recited by present claim 1, which Chen combines into an edible composition addressing the “food” limitations of Claim 14.
 (Pg.1; pg.3, [0038-43]), See In re Peterson, 315 F.3d 1325, 1329 (Fed.
 Cir.
 2003) (“A prima facie case of obviousness typically exists when the ranges of a claimed composition overlap the ranges disclosed in the prior art.”).
 The disclosed concentrations of oil and suspending agent provide for a total oily phase component concentration of between about 46-75% of the composition, against which up to 10% of the composition is to be water, providing a range of oil:water phase ratios including about 4.6:1.
 While appearing to be just outside of the range of oil/wax to aqueous phase of the newly amended claim 1, the approximate 4.6:1 ratio suggested by the teachings of Chen are sufficiently close to those of the amended claims to render such a range obvious, thereby addressing the newly added limitations of Claim 1.
 See Titanium Metals Corp. of America v.
 Banner, 778 F.2d 775, 783, 227 USPQ 773, 779 (Fed.
 Cir.
 1985) (indicating that a prima facie case of obviousness exists where the claimed ranges or amounts do not overlap with the prior art but are merely close).
 Specifically, the concentration of component compositions claimed by the appellees in Titanium Metals differed from the values disclosed by the prior art by as much as 17% of the claimed values, and in the absence of evidence tending to establish different results were achieved by such a miniscule differences in concentrations, were upheld to be obvious permutations of the art disclosed.
 Id.
 Here, the range taught by Chen differs from the present claims by 15%, squarely within the difference considered obvious by the court in Titanium Metals.
 Applicants are also reminded that in the absence of evidence tending to establish that any differences in concentration or relative amounts of composition components gives rise to unexpected results, these differences ordinarily fail to confer patentability on such claimed compositions.
 See In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955) (indicating that where the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation.).
 In a similar manner, the ranges of water, representing 1-10% of the composition, and surfactant, representing 1-5% of the composition, give rise to compositions where the surfactant is present in amounts of 10% relative to the aqueous phase, rendering obvious limitations of Claim 1.
 See Peterson, supra.
 Each of the presently claimed soybean, olive, corn, and fish oils are recited as suitable edible oils, with probiotics recited as the edible solid powder, lecithin as the surface active agent, and beeswax as the suspending agent.
 (Pg.2, [0017]).

 It must be remembered that “[w]hen a patent simply arranges old elements with each performing the same function it had been known to perform and yields no more than one would expect from such an arrangement, the combination is obvious.”
 KSR v.
 Teleflex, 127 S.Ct.
 1727, 1740 (2007) (quoting Sakraida v.
 A.G.
 Pro, 425 U.S. 273, 282 (1976)). “[W]hen the question is whether a patent claiming the combination of elements of prior art is obvious,” the relevant question is “whether the improvement is more than the predictable use of prior art elements according to their established functions.”
 (Id.).
 Addressing the issue of obviousness, the Supreme Court noted that the analysis under 35 USC 103 “need not seek out precise teachings directed to the specific subject matter of the challenged claim, for a court can take account of the inferences and creative steps that a person of ordinary skill in the art would employ.”
 KSR at 1741.
 The Court emphasized that “[a] person of ordinary skill is… a person of ordinary creativity, not an automaton.”
 Id. at 1742.